constellation-daq/Constellation/docs/manual/howtos/satellite_py.md

 To make the satellite accessible via the command line, it creates a main function in `__main__.py`.
 Those functions are besides the satellite name mostly the same and can be copied e.g. from the Mariner satellite.

-Then, all Python files need to be added to a `meson.build` file, where again the file in the Mariner satellite can be taken.
+Subsequently, all Python files have to be added to a `meson.build` file, where again the file from the Mariner satellite can be used as a template.
-The folder which includes the Satellite files then needs to be added to the `meson.build` file in `python/constellation/satellites`.
+The folder which includes the satellite files then needs to be included the `meson.build` file in `python/constellation/satellites`.

 To create an executable for the satellite, the main function can be added to `[project.scripts]` in the `pyprojects.toml`